An industrial city in western Pennsylvania.

 (Armored Cruiser No. 4: displacement 13, 400 tons; length 503'11"; beam 69'7"; draft 24'1"; speed 22 knots; complement 829; armament 4 8-inch guns, 14 6-inch guns, 18 3-inch guns, 2 18-inch torpedo tubes; class Pennsylvania)

-The second Pittsburgh (Armored Cruiser 4) was laid down as Pennsylvania 7 August 1901 by William Cramp and Sons, Philadelphia; launched 22 August 1903; sponsored by Miss Coral Quay, daughter of Senator Matthew S. Quay; and commissioned 9 March 1905, Capt.
+The second Pittsburgh (Armored Cruiser 4) was laid down as Pennsylvania on 7 August 1901 by William Cramp and Sons, Philadelphia; launched on 22 August 1903; sponsored by Miss Coral Quay, daughter of Senator Matthew S. Quay; and commissioned on 9 March 1905, Capt.
 Thomas C. McLean in command.

 Pennsylvania operated on the East Coast and in the Caribbean until 8 September 1906 when she cleared Newport for a year on the Asiatic Station, returning to San Francisco on 27 September 1907 for west coast duty.
 She visited Chile and Peru in 1910.

 Civilian exhibition stunt pilot Eugene B. Ely made the first take off from a ship on 14 November 1910.
 Ely flew a 50 hp.
 Curtiss plane from an 83-foot slanted wooden platform built onto the bow of Birmingham (Cruiser No. 2) as she lay anchored off Old Comfort Point, Hampton Roads, Va.
 Despite light rain and fog, the pilot elected not to cancel the flight.
 As he left the platform the plane settled slowly and hit the water, but rose again and landed about two and a half miles away on Willoughby Spit.
 The aircraft sustained slight splinter damage to the propeller tips.